Snap Inc.: 2018 redesign

 The redesign of the Snapchat app in early 2018 made changes for which many users were not happy.
 Around 1.2 million people petitioned Snap, Inc. to roll back the redesign.
 Snap, Inc's reply makes no concessions, other than noting, "We completely understand the new Snapchat has felt uncomfortable for many."

 Due to the redesign and other market factors in 2018, such as the growth of Instagram Stories and WhatsApp Status, Daily Active Users (DAU) of the app only rose 2% from Q4 2017.
 Snap, Inc. stock fell more than 15% in after-hours trading following the earnings report release.
 Growth of daily active users slowed in Q1 2018, and the growth rate for Q2 2018 was "planned to decelerate rapidly from Q1 levels."
 Snap, Inc. has commented on the redesign, saying, "We have also started to realise some of the positive benefits [of the redesign], including increased new user retention for older users."
 Some publishers feel the turn towards the older demographic spells the end for the app.

 Data storage

-In a December 2020 announcement, Google Cloud confirmed the development of the memorandum of understanding (MoU) it signed with Aramco, Saudi Arabia.
+In a December 2020 announcement, Google Cloud confirmed the development of the memorandum of understanding (MoU) it signed with Saudi Aramco.
 The update stated the possibility of exploring options to establish cloud services in Saudi, where it confirmed storing Snapchat data.
 The decision was contested by Access Now, a non-profit organization, and CIPPIC, a Canadian public interest technology law clinic.
 The firms objected to Google's decision of choosing Saudi Arabia as its new Google Cloud region overlooking an alarming record of human rights abuse and longstanding surveillance accusations.
 The firms claimed that placing the personal information of millions of Snapchat users there would put it under the jurisdiction of the government of Saudi Arabia, jeopardizing the security of the data.

+California civil rights lawsuit

+In June 2024, Snap paid $15 million to settle a lawsuit brought by the California Civil Rights Department alleging that the company discriminated against female employees with respect to pay and promotions, failed to prevent workplace sexual harassment, and retaliated against women who filed complaints.